JonArbell/shorti.fy-frontend/README.md

-# Shorti.fy - URL Shortener with & Expiration
+# Shorti.fy - URL Shortener with Custom Links, Expiration, and Password Protection

 Shorti.fy is a web application that allows users to convert long URLs into short, shareable links.
-It offers additional features like custom short URLs, expiration dates, click tracking, and QR code generation.
+It offers additional features like custom short URLs, expiration dates, click tracking, QR code generation, and password protection for private links.
+This allows users to add an extra layer of security to their shortened URLs by requiring a password before anyone can access them.

 ---